praeclarum/praeclarum.github.io/_drafts/2019-10-13-vector-performance.md

 caused that difference.

     I didn't do any of that work.
-So, for now, let's just say that simplicity wins out since my classes are stupid simple.
+So, for now, let's just say that simplicity wins out since my type is stupid simple.

 * **The optimized `System.Numerics.Vector4` is slower than my custom vector** This is a very surprising (and sad) result.
 All I can say is that